Emerging professional member of the: Association of Registered Interior Designers of Ontario and Canada Green Building Council

 My educational journey began in 2013 when I took a HUGE leap of faith and left my career in finances to pursue interior design.
 Regarless of my background in finances and sciences, I decided to take a chance and step into the creative field of interior design.
 Fast forward three years, I graduate with a DEC (Quebec College Diploma) in Interior Design from the three-year technical program at Dawson College.

 Since life is full of surprises, I ended up moving to Ottawa, Ontario.
-From then I took a decision to pursue higher education and complete a bachelor degree in interior design.
+From then I took a decision to pursue higher education and complete a bachelor degree in interior design from a CIDA (Council for Interior Design Accreditation) accredited school.

 I can say that I absolutely love this profession.
-The journey hasn't been easy BUT I know my PURPOSE.
+The journey hasn't been easy BUT It has been worth it.

 Von Busch sums it up very well!
 He stated, “It’s time to set aside the superficial benefits of design and embrace a culture where design’s true worth is measured by the problems it solves…and the lives and activities it enhances.”
 (Busch, 2008).